-But also, if the kiln is enclosed in, without enough space around it at all angles, you will get heat buildup.
+But also, if the kiln is enclosed, without enough space around it at all angles, you will get heat buildup.
 This can lead to the kiln overheating.
 It’s one of the reasons why you should not use a kiln in a small enclosed space like a closet.

 Some potters use non-flammable materials like cement board on the surrounding walls.
 This gives extra fire protection and helps them feel happier using the lower clearance distance of 12”.

 If you are thinking of doing this then you would be wise to check local building codes.
-These will make recommendations about what non-combustible material can be used on walls near a kiln3.
+These will make recommendations about what non-combustible material can be used on walls near a kiln.